qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_dragdrop.rst

 Drag Session
 ============

-During the drag session the ``drag`` event is fired for every move of the mouse.
-This event may be used to "attach" an image or widget to the mouse cursor to indicate the type of data or object dragged around.
+During the drag session the ``drag`` event is fired for every move of the pointer.
+This event may be used to "attach" an image or widget to the pointer to indicate the type of data or object dragged around.
 It may also be used to render a line during a reordering drag&drop session (see next paragraph).
-It supports the methods ``getDocumentLeft`` and ``getDocumentTop`` known from the ``mousemove`` event.
+It supports the methods ``getDocumentLeft`` and ``getDocumentTop`` known from the ``pointermove`` event.
 This data may be used for the positioning of a cursor.

 When hovering a widget the ``dragover`` event is fired on the "interim" target.
 When leaving the widget the ``dragleave`` event is fired.
 The ``dragover`` is cancelable and has information about the related target (the source widget) through ``getRelatedTarget`` on the incoming event object.